johnmanjohnston/ip-grabber/README.md

 + cd into the same directory as the `manage.py` file
 + If on Linux, run `python3 manage.py runserver` to run the app
 + If on Windows, run `py manage.py runserver`

+All logs will go to an `iplog.log` file.